pantheon-systems/drops-7/profiles/civicrm_starterkit/modules/contrib/backup_migrate/README.txt

 -------------------------------------------------------------------------------

 INSTALLATION:
-* Put the module in your drupal modules directory and enable it in admin/modules.
+* Put the module in your Drupal modules directory and enable it in admin/modules.
-* Go to admin/people/permissions and grant permission to any roles that need to be able to backup or restore the databse.
+* Go to admin/people/permissions and grant permission to any roles that need to be able to backup or restore the database.
 * Configure and use the module at admin/config/system/backup_migrate

 OPTIONAL: